-About 7% of the Australian population over 25 years of age have diabetes mellitus (simply known as diabetes), increasing to about 25% over 75 years of age.
+About 7% of the Australian population over 25 years of age have diabetes, increasing to about 25% over 75 years of age.
 More than 70% of diabetics will develop some changes in their eyes within 15 years of diagnosis.
 These changes can be potentially blinding.
 All diabetics should ensure they visit their optometrist at least every two years for a thorough examination.

 Vision changes are one of the main ways that diabetes causes disease in the body and optometrists play a fundamental role in diagnosing the changes to the eyes in diabetics in the early stages when they respond best to treatment.
 Once diagnosed it is important that all diabetics have the health of their eyes comprehensively examined at least every 2 years.
 Diabetes can affect all parts of the eyes – the cornea, the lens and the retina.
 Many diabetic problems can also occur without any obvious visual symptoms.
 The fact that the health of the eyes also directly relates to the health of the rest of the body highlights how important monitoring a diabetic’s ocular health is.

 After diabetes has been present for some years, changes may occur at the back of the eye in the retina, known as diabetic retinopathy.
 Your optometrist may use an instrument called an ophthalmoscope and advanced imaging technology that will clearly show these changes.
 There are two main types of this condition: non-proliferative (sometimes called background) retinopathy and proliferative retinopathy.
 The risk of developing retinopathy increases with the length of time you have had diabetes.
 The risk is also increased when blood glucose levels are not well controlled over time.

 CAPTION: Signs of diabetic retinopathy in the retina